-If you want to be sure your cooling, heating, and ventilating systems are safe, efficient and consistent in operation, the single best recommendation we can give you is to perform scheduled maintenance.
+If you want to be sure your ventilation system is safe, effective and consistent in operation, the single best recommendation we can give you is to perform ongoing commissioning.

-If you are not familiar with maintenance, it is worth your time getting up to speed quickly.
-Maintenance protects the return on your investment.
-It is a set of tasks by which you make sure your critical environment is operating the way it was designed.
-Regular maintenance is like going to the doctor for an annual check-up.
-It helps you catch things early, before your building ends up in Emergency, where you can spend 10 times as much fixing the problem.
+If you are not familiar with commissioning, it is worth your time getting up to speed quickly.
+Commissioning protects the return on your investment.
+It is a process with a set of activities by which you make sure your laboratory is operating the way it was designed and that it meets current facility requirements.
+Ongoing commissioning is like going to the doctor for an annual check-up.
+It helps you catch things early, before your laboratory facility ends up in Emergency, where you can spend 10 times as much fixing the problem.

-Objective: to check ventilation system air flows, sequence of operation and directional flow relationships in biological safety level 2 laboratory.
+Objective: to assess ventilation effectivness including system air flows, sequence of operation and directional flow relationships in a critical environment such as a PC2 laboratory.

-- Airflow measurement stations are reading correctly, if not clean, calibrate or replace
+- Airflow measurement devices are reading correctly, if not clean, calibrate or replace

 - Temperature, humidity, and pressure sensors are reading correctly, if not clean, calibrate or replace

-- Air quality sensors are reading correctly, if not clean, calibrate or replace element
+- Indoor environmental quality sensors are reading correctly, if not clean, calibrate or replace element